jina-ai/GSoC/README.md

 A 3D mesh is the structural build of a 3D model consisting of polygons.
 The data type is used in a variety of places but it is not always easy to create a search system catering to only 3D mesh data types.
 For this project, we have narrowed down our use case to 3D printing.

-The goal of this project is to build a neural search app where users will be able to find similar 3D printing models similar.
-The project involves three steps,
+The goal of this project is to build a neural search app where users will be able to find similar 3D models based on a given input.
+The project involves three steps:

-1. The user enters the 3D file as a query.
+1. The user uploads the 3D file as a query.
 The matching here becomes a simple search
-1. Accept images as a query.
-The challenge would be to take a 2D input and render 3D models as output.
+1. The user uploads images as a query.
+The challenge would be to take 2D input and render 3D models as output.
-1. (optional) Accept texts as a query.
+1. (optional) The user inputs text as a query.
 The challenge here will be to take the input as text and render 3D models related to it.

-If you want to know more about how to handle 3D mesh, look into the Jina documentation on [3D mesh](https://docarray.jina.ai/datatypes/mesh/).
+If you want to know more about how to handle 3D meshes, look into the Jina documentation on [3D mesh](https://docarray.jina.ai/datatypes/mesh/).

 ### *Your own idea!*